 May 20, 2018

 As I remark in The Emotions Before and After Detoxification: Homeopathy: we struggle so vehemently to cope with trauma because our species has yet to access, on a widespread level, our intrinsic capacity to heal ourselves.
 If we fall ill due to suppressed emotion, which manifests out of loss, shock, prolonged suffering, the like, what are we really capable of when we cope, when we know ourselves?
 (Note that physical ineptitudes reflect mental insufficiencies, as the vital force is predisposed to, and tends to express, disorder in a figurative, almost poetic way.
 As we grow more conscious, we grow more resistant even to communicable diseases.
 See the last-mentioned article for more.)
 We are here to learn; self-awareness, the capacity to genuinely reflect and uncover our feelings and motives regarding a certain issue, happens far less than one might think.
 I know very intelligent people who are utterly inept when it comes to self-discovery, and consequently the ability to see the path that will allow them to grow.
-The problem is not just society; while any typical American TV show, pop song, or politician these days is likely to be rather devoid of sustenance, and thus the inspiration that would guide us, the unfortunate audience, into cultivating self-transformational skills, our souls are also just too young to rebut all the threats to homeostasis we encounter in this very imperfect world on a yearly basis.
-The world will become less and less imperfect as our souls evolve, for which we will become more and more able to tend to the innermost facets of our minds, the intuitive powers we have yet to fully hone, those that keep us well.
-The self-actualized dealing that keeps us well.
-Many souls are too young to grow based on the devices of their own mind, and so they look to social norms and social figureheads to validate their failing sense of worth.
-Perhaps these norms and figureheads are not just a reflection of how evolved we are as a whole; it seems they are the most unevolved of all… Many souls are too young to also see through the manipulations of their oppressors so that they may feel valuable from the get-go (a concern for image not included).
-The standardization of humanity has unfortunately veiled our knowledge of our authentic selves, indeed the foundation of growth; if we can’t sincerely self-reflect, we can’t sincerely eradicate our lower natures.
-Fortunately, homeopathy shows us an avenue toward self-awareness before the era in which we will no longer need any medicines to guide us into the equilibrium we are capable of regulating in an enlightened state.
+The problem is not just society; while any typical American TV show, pop song, or politician these days is likely to be rather devoid of sustenance, and thus the inspiration that would guide us, the unfortunate audience, into cultivating self-transformational skills, our souls are also just too young to rebut all the threats to homeostasis we encounter in this very imperfect world on a daily basis.
+The world will become less and less imperfect as our souls evolve, for which we will become less and less perturbed by the outside world (both by our own accord and because fewer influences will exist to impact us negatively), and more and more able to tend to the innermost facets of our minds, the intuitive powers we have yet to fully hone, those that not only keep us well but strengthen our connection to the spiritual realm.
+I do believe we will have reached the highest form of enlightenment when we are entirely in tune with it while here on earth… Many souls are too young to grow based on the devices of their own minds, and so they look to social norms and social figureheads to validate their failing (or inflated) sense of worth.
+Perhaps these norms and figureheads are not actually a reflection of how evolved we are as a whole; it seems they are the most unevolved of the bunch, aggravating the lower mentalities of the many young souls equally incapable of seeing through the manipulations of their oppressors.
+The standardization of humanity has unfortunately veiled our knowledge of our authentic selves (the higher self), indeed the foundation of growth; if we can’t sincerely self-reflect, we can’t sincerely eradicate our lower natures.
+Fortunately, homeopathy, a stepping stone to spiritual autonomy, shows us an avenue toward consciousness before the era in which it is so great, and so present, we will no longer need even medicines to do what we can do for ourselves.

 *Allopaths tend to treat isolated areas of the body and mind as opposed to the whole being, the isolated disease from which one suffers as opposed to the whole person nirself.
 Given that people typically suffer from a disease process, whether they realize it or not, whether they acknowledge the string of minute (physical, and more often, mental/emotional) symptoms leading up to one major ailment or not, this premise is fundamentally flawed, leading to the aforementioned suppression.
 Even drugs that intentionally alter chemical processes which impact multiple bodily functions do so without minding the innermost holder of disorder: the vital force.
 Without eradicating disorder within the vital force, no true cure can be effected.
 Very rarely do pharmaceuticals accomplish this task, and if they do they often cure inadvertently, generally in acute ailments, when little damage has actually been done to the vital force and thus eradicating the manifestations of disorder unburdens it enough to repair itself.
 Homeopathy, via the Law of Cure, ensures that all symptoms associated with one remedy, from one’s heart palpitations to the pink eye ne had as a child are permanently ameliorated, and without suppressing them at that.

-**One constitution will tend to be most apparent, most expressed, at any given point in one’s life; for example, I am a mixture of Phosphorus, Sulphur, Arsenicum Album, and Ignatia constitutions primarily (Ignatia likely being the most extraneous).
+**One constitution will tend to be most apparent, most expressed, at any given point in one’s life; for example, I am a mixture of Phosphorus, Sulphur, Arsenicum Album, and Ignatia constitutions primarily (with Phosphorus being my predominant essence).
 When I had mainly finished healing with Arsenicum and Ignatia, my Phosphorus constitution was fully expressed–I was so sensitive, so sympathetic, and so in need of love, quite a contrast to the controlling, dominant, and highly analytical Arsenicum nature I had previously exemplified.
-Because I was rather deep into each constitution’s pathological state, I literally felt like a new person every time I healed with one remedy.
+Because I was rather deep into each constitution’s pathological state, I felt like a new person every time I healed with one remedy.
 Of course the other constitutions that comprised my personality “poked through” the outermost, or most apparent constitution I embodied at any given time, but one still dominated.

 In order to get the most out of an appointment with your homeopath, you must be willing to be open and honest about your past, your present, as well as the character traits and motives that define, or in fact govern these events (although any good homeopath will know when you’re lying, intentionally deceiving nem or yourself…).
 Part of conveying accurate information will revolve around your memory, requiring you dig deep into the depths of your mind; your homeopath can’t do this for you.
 Allow your thoughts to flow, from your heart and out of your mouth (is that the correct order?).
 As you delve further and further into the restorative journey, you will find deciphering the origins of your behaviors–i.e. what emotions, thought processes, and circumstances that drive them–far easier to discern.
 What you find very difficult to talk about now will soon gush, as you relish in the warmth, the catharsis, the wholeness of freedom!
 Freedom from past sufferings, freedom awareness brings, freedom to talk about past and present encumbrances without ego, shame, or an urge to conceal.
 Subconscious sorrows will be veiled no longer, and, in fact, purged.